Mahir-Ahmed-250/Dental-Care/README.md

 DentalCare is a dental treatment provider organization.
 DentalCare Provides Best treatment to their patient in very affordable price.Also people can find out our dental treatment packages from our website.

 ### Features & Functionality
-* User can create account by email and also gmail.
+* User can create account by email and gmail and also can login by both of them.
 * After successfully login user can find out his user name and google profile picture(by using google) in this website.
 * In order to see details of a single service, user have to login into the website otherwise it will redirect to login page and in single service section after clicking book now a cool doctor will give thumbs up to user.
 * If user reload the website after login into the website it will not redirect to login page.